entropyxyz/entropy-docs/README.md

 ## Run locally

-This repository uses the Docusaurus static-site-generator to build docs.entropy.xyz.
+This repository uses the Docusaurus static-site-generator to build `docs.entropy.xyz`.
 To run the site locally:

 1. Clone this repository and move into the new directory: